 Our Hope Scholars programme provides life skills and stimulating extra-mural outings over weekends and during the holidays.
 The aim is to develop environmentally conscious and responsible young people and to equip them with health education, information about human rights and responsibilities, career guidance, and to broaden their general knowledge and interest in furthering their education.
 This is done through:

-Provide opportunities for learners to have life changing experiences through nature on day hikes and holiday camps.
+Provide opportunities for learners to have life changing experiences through nature on day hikes, excursions and weekend or holiday camps.

 Grow and mentor learners to become environmental champions and to consider careers in this area, by linking them to environmental and nature conversation organisations.